oracle/graal/sulong/docs/user/README.md

 # GraalVM LLVM Runtime

-The GraalVM LLVM runtime can execute C/C++, Fortran, and other programming languages that can be transformed to LLVM bitcode on GraalVM.
-To execute a program, you have to compile the program to LLVM bitcode by a LLVM front end such as `clang`.
+The GraalVM LLVM runtime can execute programming languages that can be transformed to LLVM bitcode on GraalVM.
+This includes languages like C/C++, Fortran, and others.
+To execute a program, you have to compile the program to LLVM bitcode with an LLVM front end such as `clang`.

 ## Running LLVM bitcode programs on GraalVM